sassansh/Small-DSL/README.md

   - Make sure to use *version control throughout your project*; use the git repository we will provide to you.

 - Perform a *task-driven user study* on the effectiveness of the language *before* you start implementing.
-We'll see some material on this on *Tuesday 22nd September.*
 - Modify the language based on the results of the study; _redesign accordingly_.
 - Implement the language (some possible techniques over the next lectures).
 - Perform a *task-driven user study* on effectiveness of the complete language.
 Reflect on the outcome: what is your evaluation?